RegExpTemplate/regexp-template-core/README.md

 Template _elements_ have 4 types:
 - RegExp - used to add regular expression segments to the template.
 Also allow use of [template variables](#Template-Variables).
-- string - all characters are interpreted as literal characters (except especials of strings like `\n`).
+- string - all characters are interpreted as literal characters (except especials characters of strings like `\n`).

 - RegExpTemplate - this allows templates to be used inside another templates.
 See the [subtemplates section](#Subtemplates).
 - extension - a custom user defined class.
 See the [template extension section](#Template-Extensions) for more info.